robusta-dev/robusta/docs/configuration/alertmanager-integration/_testing_integration.rst

     Other places to look for errors
         1. Check the kube-prometheus-operator logs.
-        2. Check the AlertManager UI status page.
+        2. Check the AlertManager UI status page for the added config.